Merzasphor/MWSE/docs/source/lua/guide/creating-a-mod.rst

 - In "MWSE Guide Demo", create a folder named "MWSE".
 This is the folder that contains any MWSE code.
 - In "MWSE", create a folder named "mods".
 This is the folder that contains any MWSE mod code.
 Other options include "lib" for user-made frameworks and libraries.
-- In "mods", create a folder names "MWSE-Guide-Demo".
+- In "mods", create a folder named "MWSE-Guide-Demo".
 This is the folder that contains the MWSE code for our mod.
 This folder can include spaces in the folder name.
 In a normal Morrowind install, you may see other folders here.
 These represent other mod's code files.

 The newly created folder structure should look like this: